csstools/postcss-plugins/plugins/postcss-pseudo-class-any-link/README.md

 [PostCSS Pseudo-Class Any-Link] is a [PostCSS] plugin that allows you to use the proposed [`:any-link`] pseudo-class in CSS.

-`:any-link` simplifies selectors targeting links, since the naming of `:link` is misleading; it specifically means unvisited links only, rather than all links.
+`:any-link` simplifies selectors targeting links, as the naming of `:link` is misleading; it specifically means unvisited links only, rather than all links.

 ```css
 /* before */